DIAGNOSING BRAKE FLUID

-BrakeShot can be used with three simple steps
+BrakeShot can be used in three easy steps

-1. You test your brake fluid with the included BrakeStrip brake fluid test strip: Remove the cap from the master cylinder reservoir and dip the individually protected BrakeStrip in the brake fluid for 2 seconds.
+1. Test your customers brake fluid with a BrakeStrip brake fluid test strip: Remove the cap from the master cylinder reservoir and dip BrakeStrip in the brake fluid for 2 seconds.

 2. Read the results.
-Wait for 60 seconds to check the results of the BrakeStrip test pad with the color chart on the side of your BrakeShot box.
-If the pad shows a color that is less than 200 parts per million go to step 3.
-If pad shows a color that is more than 200 parts per million, your brake fluid reuires a brake fluid exchange so that you can get the maximum effect out of your BrakeShot brake fluid enhancer.
+Wait 60 seconds to check the results of the BrakeStrip test pad with the color chart.
+If the pad shows a color that is above 200 parts per million go to step 3.

 Is this a proven process?